Is There Sales Tax On Gold And Silver In California?

 - The precious metal content in the bullion must be valued primarily for its gold or silver content, and not any artistic or collectible value.

-- The bullion is required to be in the form of ingots, bars or any other similar form.
+- The bullion should be in the form of bars, ingots or similar shapes.

 - The bullion needs to be stamped with the weight, purity, and a refiner’s mark which is recognized by the commodity markets.